captinc/Hazmat/README.md

 # Hazmat v1.0
 Album artwork, but nuclear-quality.
-Supports iOS 13.0+ for SpringBoard, Apple Music, and Spotify Made by me, MegaDev, and Charlie While
+Supports iOS 13.0+ for SpringBoard, Apple Music, and Spotify Made by MegaDev, Charlie While and I

 Repo: Packix